We often refer to mobile devices such as smartphones and tablets as the Swiss pocket knives of today’s consumer, worker, in other words: individual.

-The face of mobility is continuously changing as new technologies and devices are about to offer different levels of mobility.
+The face of mobility is continuously changing as new technologies and devices offer different levels of mobility and espcially mobile ability.
 It has already started with phablets, e-readers, wearables, IoT-enabled devices in consumer and business applications and a myriad of other devices that further enhance the simple but ever smarter mobility and the ubiquitous connectivity we know from smartphones and tablets.
-Some of these technologies and devices are penetrating rather slowly (certainly those in an Internet of Things context).
+Some of these technologies and devices are penetrating rather slowly (certainly those in an IoT context).

 However, things change fast.
-According to the latest (June 2016) Ericsson Mobility Report, which we tackled in a post on the increase of mobile data traffic, The Internet of Things is expected to surpass mobile phones as the largest category of connected devices in 2018.
+According to the June 2016 Ericsson Mobility Report, which we tackled in a post on the increase of mobile data traffic, The Internet of Things is expected to surpass mobile phones as the largest category of connected devices in 2018.